interlock-network/access-nft/README.md

 The Interlock Access NFT is a scheme for licensing and managing access permissions via ownership of a novel NFT.
 This project is sponsored by the [Aleph Zero](https://alephzero.org) Grant Program and is intended to provide this licensing/access scheme as a general framework to the Aleph Zero community at large.
 The NFT used in this project is compatible with the [Art Zero](https://artzero.io) marketplace.

+## In this repository

+You will find the following:
+1) modified ink!4 openbrush3 PSP34 access NFT contract
+2) suite of node.js authentication scripts
+3) basic script integration into a SQLite database

+As this is a _general_ framework, it will be up to you to create your own UI frontend.
+To see a bare bones implmentation, visit the `CLIdemo` directory.
+Interlock Network will add additional UI implementations as we go on implmenting various forms of this Interlock Access NFT in our own work.

+## Getting started

+Visit the [CLIdemo](./CLIdemo) directory to jump straight to tinkering with the barebones access NFT scheme implementation.

 ## How it works

 A standard PSP34 NFT smart contract is repurposed by reimplementing the `transfer` method, adding the `set_authorized` and `set_not_authorized` methods, and creating a new storage space and method for tracking the _collection_ held by a particular wallet holder (`access_collection`)